 Replica of Noel Gallagher’s 1983 Epiphone Riviera

 The Replica of Noel Gallagher’s 1983 Epiphone Riviera is made to resemble the original.
 Epiphone had access to the original Riviera and applied authentic details to the reproduction.
-The guitar is also signed by Gallagher on the back of the headstock.
+Gallagher also signs the guitar on the back of the headstock.
 The instrument is available for right-handed or left-handed players.

 Noel Gallagher has not released a new album in the past five years.
 However, he teamed up with Paul Weller on stage in London.
 They performed “Mucky Fingers” and “Echoes Round the Sun”.

-Oasis went on to become a huge commercial success and Noel released many hit singles.
-In 2009, he announced that he was leaving Oasis to focus on his solo career.
-During his first tour in the United States, he and his brother Liam argued.
+Oasis became a substantial commercial success, and Noel released many hit singles.
+In 2009, he announced leaving Oasis to focus on his solo career.
+He and his brother Liam argued during his first tour in the United States.
 Noel Gallagher then left the tour to go to Las Vegas.

 Impact of ES-355 on Noel Gallagher’s music

 Gibson has announced the release of the Noel Gallagher 1960 ES355, a limited edition model with a multi-ply bound maple body and ebony fretboard.
 It also features a Varitone switch and a Bigsby B7 vibrato tailpiece.
 The guitar is limited to 200 worldwide.

 Although Noel Gallagher played Gibson guitars on most tours, he owns a vintage J-45 and a D-28.
 Recently, he’s started using Martin Acoustics on his touring tours.
 Previously, he used Takamine guitars.